Costa Rican Construction Standards

 “What are the Local Construction Standards?” is an often asked question my expats who are considering buying a house in Costa Rica.

-Are the construction standards for building materials and installation methods that the majority of the people who grew up in Costa Rica are accustomed to the same as yours?
+Are the construction standards for building materials and installation methods that Ticos are accustomed to the same as yours?

 If you have not spent much time in Costa Rica, you may not initially notice the lack of amenities that you have taken for granted your whole life.
 Many times it isn’t until after a foreigner has purchased a house here, and has lived in it for a while, that they realize how different the local construction standards are.